On the Enumeration Complexity of Unions of Conjunctive Queries: Towards a Dichotomy

 \subsection{Unions of Acyclic CQs}

 We inspect two ways of extending the results of Section~\ref{sec:2-body-iso}.
 The first such extension is to a union of two CQs that are not body-isomorphic.
-If there is an intractable CQ $Q_1$ in the union where for every other CQ $Q_i$ in the union there is no body-homomorphism from $Q_i$ to $Q_1$, we can reduce $Q_1$ to the union as described in Lemma~\ref{lemma:body-homo}.
-Since $Q_1$ is intractable, the union is intractable too.
-In case there is a body-homomorphism to the hard queries, one might think that it is sufficient for intractability to have unguarded intractable structures similarly to the previous section.
+If there is a difficult CQ $Q_1$ in the union where for every other CQ $Q_i$ in the union there is no body-homomorphism from $Q_i$ to $Q_1$, we can reduce $Q_1$ to the union as described in Lemma~\ref{lemma:body-homo}.
+Since $Q_1$ is difficult, the union is intractable too.
+In case there is a body-homomorphism to the hard queries, one might think that it is sufficient for intractability to have unguarded difficult structures similarly to the previous section.
 This is incorrect.